 Mohs Surgery

-This microscopically controlled surgery involves the precise removal of layers of cancerous skin while preserving the healthy tissues.
+This microscopically controlled reconstruction surgery involves the precise removal of layers of cancerous skin while preserving the healthy tissues.
 One distinct advantage of MOHS surgery compared with other skin cancer treatments is its low recurrence rate and high cure rate.
 It also provides the best cosmetic results, avoiding disfiguring scars or gaping wounds.

 REASONS TO UNDERGO THIS PROCEDURE